dankrsihu/Personal-Website/README.md

 # Personal-Website
 Personal website with information about myself.
 This is an attempt to teach myself some fundamentals of full stack web development.
 Here's the goal:

--Main page with fancy visuals that display some stuff about me/my projects etc
+-Main page with awesomw visuals that display some things about me/my projects etc

 -A couple side pages to display these things, including contact info, resume, photos